 Uber Is A Grey Area In Argentina – When To Call An Uber In Buenos Aires

 If the taxis see you using an Uber you’ll get a nasty look.
 And an Uber won’t be allowed into the same pickup and drop-off zones as the taxis.
-Your Uber won’t pick you up from in front of the terminal at Buenos Aires Ezeiza Airport (EZE).
+Your Uber won’t pick you up from the front of the terminal at Buenos Aires Ezeiza Airport (EZE).
 And this is because they’re scared of the taxis.

 But nothing ever escalates between taxis and Uber drivers.
 And I’ve never seen anything resembling the violence international media describes.
-Yet I only use Uber when a taxi driver is trying to run a scam.
+Yet, I only use Uber when a taxi driver is trying to run a scam.

-In Buenos Aires you’ll find taxi drivers trying to scam tourists around the Buquebus terminal and at Ezeiza International Airport.
+In Buenos Aires, you’ll find taxi drivers trying to scam tourists around the Buquebus terminal and at Ezeiza International Airport.
 There will usually be a few taxis (or what look like taxis) lined up waiting for foreigners.

 These taxis targeting foreigners will try to drive you to your destination for a ‘fixed fee’.
 Which will be several times what it would cost with the meter running.